 Many over-the-counter cold medicines cover the symptoms of a cold without helping to actually cure the cold, and therefore don’t help you get better any faster.
-These remedies help cure your cold naturally and quickly:
+These remedies help cure your cold naturally and quickly.

-- Raw honey is one of my favorite natural skin remedies and sweet treat, and also works wonders during cold season.
+Raw honey is one of my favorite natural skin remedies and sweet treat, and also works wonders during cold season.
 It is a natural antibiotic and antiviral.
 Local raw honey is said to help prevent and mitigate seasonal allergies, so look for a local producer.
 (Read more about the health benefits of raw honey.)

-- Echinacea boosts the immune system and may also contain antimicrobial properties.
+This herb boosts the immune system and may also contain antimicrobial properties.
 Scientists from the University of Connecticut School of Pharmacy reviewed over a dozen studies on the effects of echinacea and concluded that it can reduce the chances of catching a cold by approximately 58% and can reduce the duration of a cold by 1.4 days!
 I prefer echinacea tea but it is also available in pill-form.

-- Raw ginger is a natural antifungal and antibiotic.
+This spice is a natural antifungal and antibiotic.
 It also helps clear the nasal passages.

-- Cinnamon is a wonderful natural antibiotic and antiviral.
+Another spice that is a wonderful natural antibiotic and antiviral.

-- Red bell peppers may not seem like the most likely cold-cure candidate, but few know that 1 red bell pepper contains 300% of the RDA of vitamin C. It does not contain nearly as much sugar as citrus fruits, which decreases your immune functioning.
+This vegetable may not seem like the most likely cold-cure candidate, but few know that 1 red bell pepper contains 300% of the RDA of vitamin C. It does not contain nearly as much sugar as citrus fruits, which decreases your immune functioning.
 It’s the ideal vitamin C supplement!

 … and of course, stay hydrated and rest up!